erengy/hypp/README.md

 hypp is a client-oriented HTTP library for C++.
 It can parse and generate HTTP/1.1 messages and URIs.

-To send or receive HTTP messages, you must use hypp along with another library.
+To send or receive HTTP messages, you must use hypp along with another library such as [hypr](https://github.com/erengy/hypr).

 ## Conformance